mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 For an introductory set of slides on Conda and Bioconda see [here](https://docs.google.com/presentation/d/e/2PACX-1vQ8gPzQ8bv5pJJtPAd3e0fe4pt2grnVwtGuoJBcao6RaS-IpiNLnV0nanQAYNGKpPs3wn4iKoIKSsck/pub?start=false&loop=false&delayms=3000)

-### Today we are going to:
+### Today, we are going to:

 1. Install Conda via the Miniconda distribution
-2. Learn about activation of the base conda environment
+2. Learn about the activation of the base conda environment
 3. Configure Conda with Software "Channels"
 4. Learn how to:
     * install tools using conda